The “Grateful To Be Here” Generation Has Some Apologizing To Do

 And, finally: Never go to HR, especially for serious issues.
 Leave.
 Brush it off.
 Let their mistreatment of you fuel your rage.
 Work hard to climb the ladder, so you eventually get your own chance to derail your tormentors in the future.

-It was the first time that I realized there were a set of unspoken rules within media.
-I was grateful to her for this education, though, at the time, I didn’t realize she’d offered to me as a way to help her as much as to help me.
+It was the first time that I realized there was a set of unspoken rules within media.
+I was grateful to her for this education, though, at the time, I didn’t realize she’d offered to help me as a way to help herself.
 During happy hour drinks later that summer, she’d ask random men at bars which one of us they’d rather fuck — “She’s a BABY, you creep!” she’d cackle as I’d shrink — knowing I wouldn’t tell a soul.
 Still, though, she was right, I assured myself.
 She should not be a mentor, and I should never go to HR.
 Knowing these things, and enduring these horrible experiences with her made me feel tougher, savvier, and more worthy of competitive workplaces.
 I felt lucky to be learning this lesson early.

 Advertisement